hackclub/hackclub/workshops/expense-tracker/README.md

         json.dump(data, f, indent=4)
 ```

 Now when the user gives in some input, we need to capture it and store this into the `expenses.json` file which we just created.
+To achieve this, we declare a variable named `expdic` which will be equal to the data stored in the `.json` file.
+We also create a *dictionary* which will be equal to a new variable named `dic`.

 Also, there should be something displayed when we run our program.
 So let's print something as well!

 ```python
 expdic = {"Expenses":[]}